AlexanderCaradonna/Markowitz-Portfolio-Excel/README.md

 ## 📁 Project Structure

+- File: `Portfolio_FinalWorkbook.xlsx`
   - Sheet `1-A`: Weekly returns calculation and covariance matrix of the selected stocks.
   - Sheet `1-B`: Application of the Markowitz model to find optimal portfolio weights.
   - Sheet `1-C`: Calculation of expected return and Sharpe ratio of the complete portfolio.
   - Sheet `1-D`: Contains calculations for the optimal weight of the risky portfolio within the complete portfolio, as well as the weight of each individual security within the risky portfolio.
   - Sheet `1-E`: Analysis of an equal-weight portfolio and comparison with the optimized portfolio.
   - Sheet `2`: Performed regression analysis to estimate each stock's beta using the S&P/TSX index as the market portfolio.
 Then ran a second regression of mean returns vs. betas to test the validity of CAPM.